Accommodation on Ao Kao Beach comprises boutique resorts, bungalow operations, guesthouses and a small hotel spread out right along its 3km length.

 Sea-side

 On the beach next door to Lazy Day, family friendly resort with large selection of brushed concrete, stylishly designed a/c villas, each with large roof terraces, either in the garden (with a small central swimming pool) or oceanfront.
-Restaurant by the sea, garden chess, kayaks, mountain bikes, tennis (indoor and outdoor) club.
+Restaurant by the sea, kayaks, mountain bikes, tennis (indoor and outdoor) club.
 WiFi.
 Children under 6 stay for free.

 Palm Beach